skcin7/ama/README.md

 * Use a succinct title and description.
 * Bugs & feature requests should be opened on the relevant issue tracker.
 * Be civil and polite. :) (Or don't...
 I'm not your mommy.)
-* I'll provide a thoughtful response and mark your Issue as "Closed" when it has been responded to.
+* After I provide a thoughtful response, I'll mark your question as "Closed".

 ## Resources